CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 13 - Bree - Fellowship.md

 She stood up and pulling her hooded cloak closely about her, she left the inn.
 Three cloaked figures I had not before seen stood as she passed and followed her into the night.
 The Elven magic of the cloaks of Rivendell was truly remarkable.

 "Well then.
 I suggest you three get some rest and recuperation.
 Smoke not a few pipefuls of Old Toby, go fishing, do what you want, but meet me here in fifteen days.
 I bid you all good night."
-Then he too exited the Pony leaving Gorin, Galamdir and I looking at each other with quizzical expressions on our faces.
+Then he too exited the Pony leaving Gorin, Amdiriel and I looking at each other with quizzical expressions on our faces.
 It seemed there was more at foot than we knew.

 "My good sirs and lady."
 A male servant  brought us a tray with roast meats, cheese, onions, fruit and the Pony's dark molasses bread, and of course ale to wash it all down.
 "The Green Lady has paid for dinner and your rooms for a fortnight."

 ---------------
 ### Fellowship

 We passed the next fortnight in Bree, our room and board paid for by the Lady Gilraen.
 Gorin found another group of dwarves that were passing through on their way to somewhere.
 He spent many hours drinking and smoking, and telling stories with them in the Pony.
-Galamdir spent more time with her books.
-While Gorin was telling tall tales to his new friends, Galamdir and I sometimes ventured into the surrounding countryside on picnic, enjoying the fall weather.
+Amdiriel spent more time with her books.
+While Gorin was telling tall tales to his new friends, Amdiriel and I sometimes ventured into the surrounding countryside on picnic, enjoying the fall weather.
 The trees were aflame with color and the air crisp and clear.
 It was hard to believe it was just a few weeks ago that we were battling for our lives with the Fell Wraiths of Fornost and Drameth.

 But Gorin did not spend all his time in drinking games with his dwarven friends.
 We three spent good times together as well and our friendships deepened ever further.
-Even Gorin was good-hearted towards Galamdir.
+Even Gorin was good-hearted towards Amdiriel.
 Though he still held elves in contempt, he made an exception for her.
-And for her part, Galamdir seemed to genuinely like the dwarf.
+And for her part, Amdiriel seemed to genuinely like the dwarf.
 She laughed at his jokes and struggled to solve his riddles.

 > Undertaking: Strengthen the Fellowship. +1 Fellowship until next Fellowship Phase.